millerjmatos/millerjmatos/README.md

 -   👋 Hi, I'm a technologist and consultant of computer networks, with 10 years of know-how in service desk support.
 Providing solutions with free tools on Linux, computer networks and structured cabling.

--   I'm passionate about sharing technical information, study strategies, and I want to collaborate with the community focusing on open source tools.
+-   I'm involved about sharing technical information, study strategies, and develop the use of open source tools by everyone!

 -   📫 You can send me an e-mail to contato@mullertec.com.br